finos/common-domain-model/documentation/source/contribution.rst

  1 contribution = 1 releasable unit = 1 user story

-.. note:: A CDM `release <cdm-overview.html#versioning>`_ may contain more than 1 releasable unit.
+.. note:: A CDM `release <#version-management>`_ may contain more than 1 releasable unit.
 Every unit should still be shippable in isolation, even if they may end-up being shipped as a group.

 Epics
 """""